 The size of the lathe is based on the length and diameter of the material to be turned over the lathe bed.
-A standard lathe comes with 36 inches between the centers to turn most table legs and that, and that means a 15-inch lathe turns into a 15-inch diameter item.
+A standard lathe comes with 36 inches between the centers to turn most table legs, which means a 15-inch lathe turns into a 15-inch diameter item.

 How do you install a wood lathe?

-Choose proper tools for the project.
-A wrong tool-bit is dangerous to the user since it causes an accident and it damages your machine.
-Your tool bits have to be sharp before use for maximum performance and accuracy.
+Choose the proper tools for the project.
+Your tool bits must be sharp before use for maximum performance and accuracy.
+A wrong tool-bit is dangerous to the user since it causes an accident and damages your machine.
 For your blades, I recommend high-speed steel.